kenwoon/JULY22-XRD-Project01/README.md

 # JULY22-XRD-Project01
 Learning the Unity interface, creating Prefabs, importing Assets, and using character controller.

+Practice navigating the editor, manipulating objects in the scene, making them pretty with materials, saving them with prefabs, modifying them with ProBuilder, and importing them from the asset store.

 ## Project Objectives:
 - Manage projects with the Unity Hub
 - Use essential features of the Unity Editor